dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 proposed solution actually solves the problem**: verify that it visits every city and that the total length of the route is less than
 *d*.
 You can do that in polynomial time.

+In the TSP example above, it's easy to verify that the route A -> B -> C -> D -> A satisfies the TSP with a distance of less than 100.

-The class NP consists of problems that have this property: they're **hard to solve** but it's **easy to check** if a proposed solution is valid.
+The class NP consists of problems that have this property: they're **hard to solve** fro scratch, but it's **easy to check** if a proposed solution is valid.

 ### From NP to NP-Complete